Solar Thermal Installation: What You Need to Know

-Solar thermal panels do not produce enough hot water to supply a home by themselves, but they can produce as much as 70% of a home’s hot water.
+Solar thermal panels can’t produce enough hot water to supply a home by themselves.
+But they can produce as much as 70% of a home's hot water.
 This reduces your heating bills, reduces carbon emissions, and eases the strain on your boiler.

 The average solar thermal installation involves fitting panels to the roof, plumbing it into your central heating with some electrical connections.
 Here we outline the key steps involved in solar thermal installation.

 1. Getting quotes for solar thermal installation

 The first stage of solar thermal installation is to get multiple quotes from different MCS registered installers.

 Each one will assess your home and tell you what type and size of system would be best.
 This will include measuring the roof's orientation and inclination and how shaded it is by trees/other properties.

 The installer should also estimate how much heat it should generate and how this will compare to your hot water consumption.

 When you’ve compared at least 3 quotes you can be sure you’re getting the best deal.
 It’s also worth taking time to look into their credentials and customer satisfaction ratings,

 It is important to ensure that your installer is MCS registered.
 This will ensure that the solar thermal installation has been installed correctly.